sighupio/fury-kubernetes-networking/README.md

 <!-- <KFD-DOCS> -->

-**Networking Module** implements in-cluster networking functionality for the [SIGHUP Distribution (SKD)][skd-repo] via Container Network Interface (CNI) plugins.
+**Networking Module** implements in-cluster networking functionality for the [SIGHUP Distribution (SD)][skd-repo] via Container Network Interface (CNI) plugins.

-If you are new to SKD please refer to the [official documentation][skd-docs] on how to get started with SKD.
+If you are new to SD please refer to the [official documentation][skd-docs] on how to get started with SD.

 ## Overview